jmbanda/localsecretsclub_tcd2016/README.md

 TechCrunch Disrupt 2016 Submission

 ## Inspiration
-When visiting a new city, there is an overwhelming amount of information of things that you can do.
+Every local person has its favorite place he frequently visits: like favorite parks, restaurants, or hikes.
+But for people visiting a new city, it’s overwhelming and time consuming to make a decision.
+Now if you’re a local you can share your favorite places and get rewards for that.

 ## What it does
 LocalSecrets.club brings the community together around common interests.
 With LocalSecrets.club is simple, personal and fun.

-Every local person has its favorite place he frequently visits: like favorite parks, restaurants, or hikes.
-What if you can be rewarded for his knowledge by haring it with new city explorers.

 LocalSecrets.club is a community of city explorers.
 Here you can quickly find the closest places near you, frequented by a local.
 If you liked the place, you can reward the local for his recommendation.